 But that doesn’t mean that Nigeria is in the clear.
 As outside observers have focused on defeating Boko Haram, few have paid attention to the looming postwar reconstruction effort, whose success will determine whether northeastern Nigeria continues to be a source of instability in West Africa.
 The profound demographic, socioeconomic, and political upheavals triggered by Boko Haram’s activities in the northeast, particularly in Borno State, have further impoverished a region that was already struggling and have deepened communal tensions.
 If these issues aren’t addressed, it will only be a matter of time until new violent nonstate actors emerge.

 International observers believe that the Boko Haram insurgency has uprooted over a million people in northeastern Nigeria (the actual number could be much higher) and killed at least 12,000.
 The majority of the victims have come from Borno, which, with an estimated prewar population of approximately 4.5 million, confronts the prospect of resettling as much as a quarter of its inhabitants.
 The mass displacement has devastated Borno’s already destitute economy.
 The flight of farmers from the violence-plagued countryside reportedly caused agricultural output to contract by 26 percent in 2014 alone, and most of the commercial class—made up disproportionately of Christian southerners—has abandoned the state.

 Meanwhile, schools and health-care centers in Borno’s rural regions have largely been deserted due to chronic insecurity.
-Even
+Even before the

 Loading, please wait...